 Unable to connect locally?
 Contact Military OneSource via secure live chat or call 800-342-9647.

-The cost of living off-base varies with the exchange rate between the U.S. dollar and the Korean won.
-A Cost of Living Allowance (COLA) is paid based on your PCS status; accompanied with or w/out dependents and other factors.
-Visit your local M&FRC Personal Financial Consultant for assistance in estimating income and expenses for Osan AB.
+The cost of living off base varies with the exchange rate between the U.S. dollar and the Korean won.
+A Cost-of-Living Allowance is paid based on your PCS status; accompanied with or without dependents and other factors.
+Visit your local Military & Family Readiness Center personal financial consultant for assistance in estimating income and expenses for Osan AB.
 Use Pyeongtaek, South Korea for your reference in making comparisons.

 Go to: Overseas COLA Tables | Defense Travel Management Office (dod.mil), to calculate your overseas (OCONUS) COLA.
 Use "KOREA, OSAN AB, KR025" follow on-site instructions.